mysteriumnetwork/tequilapi-webapp-tutorial/README.md

   }
 ```

-4. We will also create some state variables for our inputs of IP, port and password, which is the data we need to connect to our nodes.
-Then we can also add text fields in our html code for modyfing the variables, as well as a button to trigger the addition of the node:
+4. We will also create some state variables for our inputs of IP, port, and password, which is the data we need to connect to our nodes.
+Then we can also add text fields in our Html code for modifying the variables, as well as a button to trigger the addition of the node:

 ```ts
   const [ipField, setIpField] = useState('')